inside.ewu.edu

 Pre-requisites: junior level standing or higher or instructor permission.

-Students apply psychological principles and methods to the workplace, including employee selection, motivation, performance and behavior; the structure and function of occupational positions and activities; and the nature, processes and development of organizations.
+Applies psychological principles and methods to the workplace, including employee selection, motivation, performance and behavior; the structure and function of occupational positions and activities; and the nature, processes, and development of organizations.

 PSYC 470.
 CHILDHOOD PSYCHOPATHOLOGY AND TREATMENT.
 5 Credits.